graham2071/helmfile-bases-path/README.md

 $ helmfile -e development -f releases/release-a/helmfile.yaml lint in releases/release-a/helmfile.yaml: failed to read ../../env/environments.yaml: environment values file matching "development.yaml" does not exist in "."
 ```

+Solution: prevent using file relative reference in environments file, and use global values in sub-helmfiles.